 It used to be the case that, aside from the fruit and veggie section, vegan options at the grocery store were limited to tofu and soymilk.
 On restaurant menus, salads and french fries were the go-to options for vegans.
 In the last decade or so, things have significantly changed, with a proliferation of vegan products now available in grocery stores and restaurants in many countries.

-Plant-based milk, commonly made from nuts like oats, almonds, or cashews, has been rapidly gaining popularity and is said to be responsible for a decline in cow’s milk consumption.
+Plant-based milk, commonly made from nuts like almonds, macadamias, or cashews, or from oats, has been rapidly gaining popularity and is said to be responsible for a decline in cow’s milk consumption.
 A report by the United States Department of Agriculture found that plant-based milk sales are impacting sales of cow milk, with consumption rates down an average of 12 percent.

 Plant-based Meat and Fast Food